xwpwx/MMGLT/README.md

 # MMGLT
-This repository is established for the Attention-Based Multi-Modal Fusion Network for UAV Geo-Location.
+This repository is established for the article: Enhancing UAV Geo-Location with Multi-Modal Transformer Networks: The MMGLT Approach.
 ***
 Coming Soon